 Silver is infinitely recyclable, so it can be put through this process several times.

 Where Do You Take X-Ray Film To Be Recycled?

-If you are not working in a hospital, you will very quickly find that your average recycling center will not take the x-ray film off of your hands.
+If you are not working in a hospital, you will quickly find that your average recycling center will not take the x-ray film off your hands.
 There are a couple of reasons for this.

 First and foremost, they will not have the equipment required to extract the silver from the x-ray film.
 It is a delicate process that involves some pretty toxic materials floating about.
 It is unlikely that they will ever get the equipment too.
 This is because they would never have to recycle enough x-ray films to justify the price.

 Secondly, the recycling centers will not be too happy handling medical records.
 This is because certain specifics must be in play to help protect those medical records.
 We can 100% guarantee that your local recycling center will not have those processes in place.

 In most cases, you will need to send your old x-ray films by mail to a company specializing in recycling them.
 Do not just send it to any old company, though.
 Make sure that they are reputable in the business.
 You need to know that they will be handling medical records within the confines of the law.